12 Best medium format cameras: (2023 Guide & Reviews)

 Aperture/Depth of field

-Interchangeable lens cameras give the photographers room to go easy with the required choice.
+Interchangeable lens cameras allow photographers to go easy with the required choice.

 The camera is compatible with PENTAX lenses.